jengalas/thesurveystation-jekyll/_posts/2025-01-20-new-usgs-datasheets-posted.md

 ---

 Thanks to website contributor Julian Sanchez, we have some new USGS datasheets!
-Julian kindly sent these scans to me to add to the "collection."
+Julian kindly sent me these scans to add to the "collection."

 Newly added quads are: